datanav/docs/configuration.rst

      -
      -

-   * - ``global_defaults.use_signalling_internally`` (experimental)
+   * - ``global_defaults.use_signalling_internally``
      - Boolean
-     - Flag used to enable signalling support between internal pipes (dataset to dataset pipes).
+     - Flag used to globally enable signalling support between internal pipes (i.e. dataset to dataset pipes).
 If enabled, a pipe run is scheduled as soon as the input dataset changes (it does not interrupt any already running pipes).
        Setting this option to ``true`` will enable signalling for all :ref:`dataset-type sources <dataset_source>` in the installation.
 You can turn on this feature individually by setting the ``supports_signalling`` flag on the :ref:`dataset source <dataset_source>` (including variants like
        :ref:`merge <merge_source>`, :ref:`union datasets <union_datasets_source>` and
        :ref:`merge datasets <merge_datasets_source>` sources).
-     - ``false``
-     -

-   * - ``global_defaults.use_signalling_externally`` (experimental)
-     - Boolean
-     - Flag used to enable signalling support in json sources reading from Sesam datasets via the REST API.
-If enabled, a HTTP request will be issued from the upstream Sesam installation to a special endpoint in the receiving Sesam service each time the source dataset changes.
-This endpoint will then automatically schedule a pipe run (it does not interrupt any already running pipes).
-Setting this option to ``true`` will enable signalling for all :ref:`JSON sources <json_source>` in the installation.
-You can turn on this feature per source by setting its ``supports_signalling`` flag.
-Note that in multibox/multinode environments this option requires additional settings to be turned on server side (including a redeployment of the configuration).
-Contact Sesam support for details.
-Also note that turning on this feature globally can potentially generate a lot of HTTP traffic in large multinode/multibox environments.
-It should be reserved primareily for flows where low(er) latency is paramount.
-       The signalling support is best-efforts only; signals are not persisted so delivery is not guaranteed.
-For this reason, pipes in such flows should always have scheduled or cron-based triggers as a "backup".
+Note that signalling support is "best-effort" only; signals are not persisted so delivery is not guaranteed.
+For this reason, pipes in such flows should always have scheduled interval as a "backup".
+       Also note that if the scheduled interval on a pipe is less than 2 minutes or if the scheduling is cron based, signalling will be disabled for the pipe source (if it's only set globally).
+However, if you set ``supports_signalling`` explicitly on the pipe source it will be turned on regardless of the pump schedule.
      - ``false``
      -